Why do so many dogs end up in shelters?

-It is time to "pedipaw" the toenails; examine their mouths and clean ears with cotton swab.
-Puppies will be introduced to our "grooming table" and outdoor shower where continued "response and reward" training will be done.
+Puppies are introduced to our "grooming table" and outdoor shower where continued "response and reward" training will be done.
 The puppies are introduced to visiting grandchildren under close supervision.

 The introduction of different textures and sounds begins by providing "toys" with variations of sounds, touch and smells.

 Between 4 and 5 weeks, the litter begins to spend some portion of each day outside.
 The litter exits from our kitchen down a ramp into our Puppy Paddock.
-Foreverlawn K9 Grass provides a safe and healthy foundation for their play in the arbor covered Paddock.
+Foreverlawn K9 Grass provides a safe and healthy foundation for their play.
 Future plans for the Paddock include automatic waterers, and a shower and bathing area for the litters (2019).
 Dams and Sire's watchover and play with the puppies in this area while through the fence, adorable puppy noses meet the noses of the remainder of our Aisling Pack.

 As they grow and as weather permits, they are contained outside for longer periods of time; typically, Here they are exposed to the sounds of airplanes, traffic, farm tractors, strangers working in the fields that surround them and so on.
 A running hose introduces them to water, followed later by supervised play in a baby pool.